 - Delay in chewing food: Late teething makes your baby incapable of chewing foods at the right time.

 - Hyperdontia: Known as supernumerary teeth, this is a condition where your baby has more than the required number of teeth.
 You will notice two sets of teeth, both the milk and permanent coming up parallelly.

 - Formation of cysts: The permanent tooth can get impacted to the extent of damaging tissues and forming cysts.

 Delayed teething also forewarns the possible dental cavities your baby is likely to suffer from in his growing years.
-Avoid these complications by consulting a pediatric dentist without fail.
+Avoid these complications by consulting a pediatric dentist in Dubai without fail.